RMolania/RUVprps/README.md

 <!-- badges: start -->
 <!-- badges: end -->
+RUVIII-PRPS is a novel strategy using pseudo-replicates of pseudo-samples (PRPS) to normalize RNA-seq data in situations when technical replicate are not available or well-designed.
 RUVprps is a comprehensive and user-friendly software package that streamlines the use of the RUV-III method for end-to-end trasncriptomics data normalization, irrespective of whether data comes from a single study or multiple studies.
 RUV-III is a powerful method that effectively removes sources of unwanted variation such as library size, batch effects,